DND-DRDC-RDDC/OS_PyCoMod/README.md

 # Initial flows

 In some cases, it may be useful to incorporate flows into establishing the initial state of the system.
 For example, we may not know that there are exactly 5 initial infections in the population, as in the preceding examples.
 Instead, we may only know that there is a 5% chance that any given person is infected, based on some larger population statistics.
-To model this situation, we can place the entire population in the S compartment, and use a stochastic initial flow to move a random number of them to the infectious compartment based on the 5% probability.
+To model this situation, we can place the entire population in the S compartment, and use a stochastic initial flow to move a random number of them to the infectious compartment based on aforementioned 5% probability.

 ```Python
 class mc_sir2(sp.model):